In-Depth Analysis You Won’t Find Anywhere Else

 That is the ultimate dream for personal injury attorneys and gun haters everywhere and could initiate a long, painful journey for the gun industry.
 Who knows where that could lead?
 As I’ve pointed out in previous critiques, if the PLCAA is repealed by Congress or eviscerated by the courts, we can go back to the “good old days” of being able to sue gun manufacturers and dealers simply for producing or selling products that function the way they’re supposed to.
 Suing the gun industry to death seems to be the last, best hope of left-wing gun haters in their quest to drive private gun ownership to the brink of oblivion.

-That is why gun-rights advocates support the PLCAA and oppose this lawsuit, not because of a fear of “the government” or anyone else “trying to take everyone’s guns away.”
-If gun haters get what they want with the PLCAA, no one will have to take guns away because if the gun industry can be sued to death, gun haters can at least reach a point where new guns and ammunition are no longer readily available since there won’t be any large-scale manufacturing and marketing of those products.
+That is why gun-rights advocates support the PLCAA and oppose this lawsuit, not because of a fear of the government or anyone else “trying to take everyone’s guns away.”
+Gun haters hope that once the PLCAA is quashed and the gun industry can be sued to death, new guns and ammunition will no longer be readily available since there won’t be any large-scale manufacturing and marketing of those products.
+After that, the sky’s the limit and they can move on to some other objective along those lines.

 That’s the goal of gun haters who are trying to destroy the PLCAA.
 Do not doubt it.